lucaskienast/lucaskienast/README.md

 - :space_invader: Developing a YugiOh! web application using the MERN stack
 - :necktie: Working as a full stack developer at an investment bank
 - :books: Currently learning Angular and Kotlin
-- :handshake: Looking to collaborate on fintech and game projects
+- :handshake: Looking to collaborate on cool fintech and gaming projects

 <!--